formix/infernal-engine/README.md

 });
 ```

+##Absolute fact reference

-Direct fact reference involves using a fact full name within the rule.
-As a
+Absolute fact reference involves using a fact full name, including the
-convention, a fact can be contextualized using dot notation.
+leading "/" within the rule.
+As a convention, a fact can be
+contextualized using a directory like notation.
 For example:
-`character.race` implies that the "race" fact is within the "character"
+`/character/race` implies that the "race" fact is within the  "character"
+context starting at the root context.
+The context can be of any dept and thus
+form a complex hierarchy of facts.

+## Relative fact reference

+Relative fact reference involves using a fact partial name within the current rule
 context.
-The context can be of any dept and thus form a complex hierarchy
-of facts.
+To refer to a relative fact, use the fact path without the leading "/" in
+the fact name.
+For example, getting or setting a fact within the rule
+`/departments/marketting/updateScore`

-A rule can refer to (`self.get`) or change (`self.set`) any number of facts
+A rule can refer to (`this.get`) or change (`this.set`) any number of facts
 using direct reference.

 ## Returning data from a rule